 2. M can be synthesized in two steps from simple reactants (Fig. 1).
-Choose the reactants (N to Q) that can provide M with very high regioselectivity.
-Sodium nitrite (NaNO2) in cold aqueous hydrochloric acid are used as reagents for the first step of the synthesis.
+Choose among the suggested reactants (N to Q) the ones that can provide M with very high regioselectivity.
+Sodium nitrite (NaNO2) in cold aqueous hydrochloric acid is used as reagent for the first step of the synthesis.